menu icon

 Course Summary

-Perhaps you are intrigued by how we can foster greater appreciation, competence and confidence in mathematics in all classrooms – and for all learners.
+If you’re intrigued by how we can foster a greater appreciation, competency and confidence in mathematics for all learners, then our MA Mathematics Education course is for you!

-Finally, you will work on a dissertation project on a mathematics education topic of your own choosing under the supervision of a member of the Research in Mathematics Education (RME) Group, the vibrant community of mathematics educators at UEA that will welcome you to its activities throughout your studies.
+You’ll acquire professional learning experience.
+You’ll also work on a dissertation project under the supervision of a member of the Research in Mathematics Education (RME) Group – the vibrant, and very welcoming, community of mathematics educators here at UEA.

 Tuition fees